theislab/CFGen/README.md

 > Experiment class

-The experiment classes for interacting with the encoder and Flow Matching model are in `cfgen/models/estimator/encoder_estimator.py` and `cfgen/models/estimator/cfgen_estimator.py`.
+The experiment classes for interacting with the autoencoder and Flow Matching model are in `cfgen/models/estimator/encoder_estimator.py` and `cfgen/models/estimator/cfgen_estimator.py`.

 Training
 ------------